FiloSottile/mkcert/README.md

 If you want to manage separate CAs, you can use the environment variable `CAROOT` to set the folder where mkcert will place and look for the local CA files.

-### Installing the CA on other computers
+### Installing the CA on other systems

 Installing in the trust store does not require the CA key, so you can export just the CA certificate and use mkcert to install it in other machines.
-For example, you can decide to commit just `rootCA.pem` and not its key to version control.

 * Look for the `rootCA.pem` file in `CAROOT` or in the default folder (see above)
 * copy it to a different machine
 * set `CAROOT` to its directory
 * run `mkcert -install`

-Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines.
+Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines, and that you should *not* export or share `rootCA-key.pem`.

 ---